Instructions & FAQs

 Microgreens that are weak and leggy may have spent too long in the dark or not gotten enough light.
 Yellow microgreens are expected in the blackout period since the chlorophyll in the leaves has not carried out photosynthesis.
 When micros are placed in the light, they will turn green.

-The jute grow mat must remain wet throughout the growing period.
+The jute grow mat must remain wet but not soaking throughout the growing period.
 Do not let the mat dry out at any time.
-We recommend checking the mat daily and adding a little water to the tray.
-The mat should soak it up immediately.
-Do not let the mat sit in water.
+You can also spritz microgreens with a mister for additional moisture.